Seasonal Allergy Treatment Specialist Q&A

 Wondering what helps relieve allergies fast?
 Or how long does a seasonal allergy last?
-For seasonal allergy treatment, visit Piniella Asthma and Allergy Center!
+For seasonal allergy treatment, visit Piniella Asthma + Allergy Center!
 For more information, call us or schedule an appointment online.
-We serve patients from Palmetto Bay FL, Kendall FL, Goulds FL, Princeton FL, Sunset FL, and West Perrine FL.
+We have convenient locations to serve you in Coral Gables, FL and Palmetto Bay, FL!

 Allergies are such a nuisance.
 The sneezing and runny nose can interfere with your daily life and so can hives or a rash.
 At Piniella Asthma and Allergy Center we’re able to possibly determine the cause of your seasonal allergies and provide you with a treatment to help.
 You’ll finally be able to go outside during any season and enjoy the outdoors.